opensearch-project/documentation-website/_benchmark/workloads/index.md

 ### Indices

 To create an index, specify its `name`.
 To add definitions to your index, use the `body` option and point it to the JSON file containing the index definitions.
-For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).
+For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).
+For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).

 ### Corpora

 The `corpora` element requires the name of the index containing the document corpus, for example, `movies`, and a list of parameters that define the document corpora.
 This list includes the following parameters:

 -  `source-file`: The file name that contains the workload's corresponding documents.
 When using OpenSearch Benchmark locally, documents are contained in a JSON file.
 When providing a `base_url`, use a compressed file format: `.zip`, `.bz2`, `.gz`, `.tar`, `.tar.gz`, `.tgz`, or `.tar.bz2`.
 The compressed file must have one JSON file containing the name.
 -  `document-count`: The number of documents in the `source-file`, which determines which client indices correlate to which parts of the document corpus.
-Each N client receives an N-th of the document corpus.
+Each N client receives an Nth of the document corpus.
 When using a source that contains a document with a parent-child relationship, specify the number of parent documents.
 - `uncompressed-bytes`: The size, in bytes, of the source file after decompression, indicating how much disk space the decompressed source file needs.
-- `compressed-bytes`: The size, in bytes of the source file before decompression.
-This can help you assess the time it'll take for the cluster to ingest documents.
+- `compressed-bytes`: The size, in bytes, of the source file before decompression.
+This can help you assess the amount of time needed for the cluster to ingest documents.

 ### Operations